 How much*authentic dictation does the student have access to?

-Students enrolled in Selkirk College Medical Transcription, Editing and Documentation Program have access to over minutes of 2500 minutes of authentic dictation.
+Students enrolled in Selkirk College Medical Transcription, Editing and Documentation Program have access to over 2500 minutes of authentic dictation.
 When you enroll in our medical transcription courses, you will be transcribing beginner, intermediate and advanced levels of authentic dictation.
 This is crucial to success.

 What are the prerequisites?